 Off-Site Proctoring Guidelines

-- If there are questions or concerns, contact the Distance Education department by phone (919) 718-7529 or e-mail (email@example.com).
+- If you have any questions or concerns, please contact the Distance Education Department by phone (919) 718-7529 or e-mail (email@example.com).

 Remote Proctoring Guidelines